ryerac/AJeff/README.md

 It discovers supported devices over USB HID, presents their controls in a visual editor, and lets you turn buttons and dials into useful desktop actions.

+The goal is that it allows me to do everything I needed it to do, without needing software I could not audit.
+Also see [OpenDeck](https://github.com/nekename/OpenDeck) if you are on Linux.

 ![AJeff main window](docs/images/ajeff-main-window.png)

 > [!IMPORTANT]